Where do we locate the roots and fruits of pessimism and optimism in architectural theory?

 Source for definitions: Tate Art Terms

 As stated above, most of these theories were left to simmer while the war waged.
 With few exceptions, no major building was going on during the war, and architects were left to be satisfied (or not) with drawing their ideas or maybe achieving them in an ephemeral form as backdrops for movies (although it's arguable that this is one of the best ways to preserve architectural ideas that could not be actualized in real construction).
-Notable unbuilt/lost/incomplete projects include:
+Even in times of peace, not every country could manage bold new ventures in architecture: in particular, Italy and Russia lagged behind northern Europe, although the latter had great dreams for new monumental architecture (none grander than

-- Bruno Taut, Glass Pavilion, Deutscher Werkbund Exhibition, Cologne: 1914
+- The Glass Pavilion, Deutscher Werkbund Exhibition, Cologne (Bruno Taut: 1914)

 A quick introduction to Marcel Duchamp: